giampaolo/psutil/docs/api.rst

     - **id**: the native thread ID assigned by the kernel.
-If :attr:`pid` refers to the current process, this matches the `native_id <https://docs.python.org/3/library/threading.html#threading.Thread.native_id>`_ attribute of the `threading.Thread`_ class, and can be used to reference individual Python threads running within your own Python app.
+If :attr:`pid` refers to the current process, this matches the `native_id <https://docs.python.org/3/library/threading.html#threading.Thread.native_id>`_ attribute of the :class:`threading.Thread` class, and can be used to reference individual Python threads running within your own Python app.
     - **user_time**: time spent in user mode.
     - **system_time**: time spent in kernel mode.